DOJ internal watchdog probing Roger Stone sentencing: Reports

 “I agree the president’s friends don’t deserve special breaks, but they also don’t deserve to be treated more harshly than other people,” Mr. Barr said then.

-A spokesperson for the Justice Department declined to comment when reached by The Washington Times.
-Its office of the inspector general does not confirm or deny any ongoing investigations, a representative for the watchdog separately told The Times.
+The Department of Justice declined to comment when reached by The Washington Times.
 Stone did not immediately respond to a message seeking his reaction to the reports.

 Sign up for Daily Newsletters